sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is this a forward-facing view from a dashboard-mounted camera, capturing the road or surroundings?
+Is this a forward-facing view from a dash cam, capturing the road or surroundings?

 <details>
 <summary><h4> Question (Definition)</h4></summary>